opnfv/yardstick/docs/testing/user/userguide/01-introduction.rst

 * Chapter :doc:`02-methodology` describes the methodology implemented by the *Yardstick* Project for :term:`NFVI` verification.

 * Chapter :doc:`03-architecture` provides information on the software architecture of *Yardstick*.

 * Chapter :doc:`04-installation` provides instructions to install *Yardstick*.

-* Chapter :doc:`05-yardstick_plugin` provides information on how to integrate other OPNFV testing projects into *Yardstick*.
+* Chapter :doc:`06-yardstick-plugin` provides information on how to integrate other OPNFV testing projects into *Yardstick*.

-* Chapter :doc:`06-result-store-InfluxDB` provides inforamtion on how to run plug-in test cases and store test results into community's InfluxDB.
+* Chapter :doc:`07-result-store-InfluxDB` provides inforamtion on how to run plug-in test cases and store test results into community's InfluxDB.

-* Chapter :doc:`07-grafana` provides inforamtion on *Yardstick* grafana dashboard and how to add a dashboard into *Yardstick* grafana dashboard.
+* Chapter :doc:`08-grafana` provides inforamtion on *Yardstick* grafana dashboard and how to add a dashboard into *Yardstick* grafana dashboard.

-* Chapter :doc:`08-api` provides inforamtion on *Yardstick* ReST API and how to use *Yardstick* API.
+* Chapter :doc:`09-api` provides inforamtion on *Yardstick* ReST API and how to use *Yardstick* API.

-* Chapter :doc:`09-yardstick_user_interface` provides inforamtion on how to use yardstick report CLI to view the test result in table format and also values pinned on to a graph
+* Chapter :doc:`10-yardstick-user-interface` provides inforamtion on how to use yardstick report CLI to view the test result in table format and also values pinned on to a graph

-* Chapter :doc:`10-vtc-overview` provides information on the :term:`VTC`.
+* Chapter :doc:`11-vtc-overview` provides information on the :term:`VTC`.

-* Chapter :doc:`13-nsb-overview` describes the methodology implemented by the Yardstick - Network service benchmarking to test real world usecase for a given VNF.
+* Chapter :doc:`12-nsb-overview` describes the methodology implemented by the Yardstick - Network service benchmarking to test real world usecase for a given VNF.

-* Chapter :doc:`14-nsb_installation` provides instructions to install *Yardstick - Network service benchmarking testing*.
+* Chapter :doc:`13-nsb_installation` provides instructions to install *Yardstick - Network Service Benchmarking (NSB) testing*.

+* Chapter :doc:`14-nsb-operation` provides information on running *NSB*

 * Chapter :doc:`15-list-of-tcs` includes a list of available *Yardstick* test cases.

 Contact Yardstick
 =================

 Feedback? `Contact us`_

-.. _Contact us: opnfv-users@lists.opnfv.org
+.. _Contact us: mailto:opnfv-users@lists.opnfv.org&subject="[yardstick]"